-To plan, organize, direct and manage the activities of the investigation division within the District Attorney’s office including witness notification, victim/witness, SART, administration, and investigations; to coordinate investigation division activities with other divisions and departments; and to provide highly complex staff assistance to the Assistant District Attorney and District Attorney.
+To plan, organize, direct and manage the activities of the Investigations Division within the District Attorney’s Office; to coordinate activities with other divisions, departments, and allied agencies, including the Placer Multi-Disciplinary Interview Center (MDIC), and the Sexual Assault Response Team (SART); and to provide highly complex staff assistance to the Chief Assistant District Attorney and District Attorney.

-The Manager level recognizes positions that provide full line and functional management responsibility for a division or program area within a department.
+The Chief assumes full-line and functional management responsibility for a division or program area within a department.

 SUPERVISION RECEIVED AND EXERCISED

-Receives administrative direction from the Assistant District Attorney.
+Receives administrative direction from the Chief Assistant District Attorney.

-Exercises direct supervision over supervisory, technical and clerical personnel.
+Exercises direct supervision over management, supervisory, professional, technical, and clerical personnel.

 EXAMPLES OF ESSENTIAL DUTIES